gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 Meanwhile, non-synthetic iframes always make an HTTP/S request, and that request can have headers that change how the page functions.
 That includes the Content Security Policy (CSP), but also the Permissions Policy and other stuff too.

-Because the contents of synthetic iframes are determined by the pages that built them, they can only provide security in one direction — the page can be protected from what’s happening in the iframe, but not the other way around.
+When a page builds a synthetic iframe, it also determines everything that's in it.
+That's why they can only provide security in one direction – the page is protected from the iframe, but not the other way around.

 Let’s take a look at every method for constructing a synthetic iframe and compare their advantages.
 # srcdoc attribute
 A straight-forward method that probably resolves 90% of use-cases.

-The `srcdoc` attribute can be used to set the contents of a synthetic iframe verbatim.
-It can be specified as part of the HTML of the iframe tag, or can be set using JavaScript.
+We can use the `srcdoc` attribute to set the contents of a synthetic iframe verbatim.
+We can do that as part of the iframe's HTML or using JavaScript.

 Note that we can set the attribute before we attach the frame to the page.

-Here is an example of it being set using HTML:
+Here, we're setting it via HTML:

 ```html
 <!-- srcdoc attribute via HTML -->
 <iframe id="myFrame" srcdoc="<h1>hello world</h1>"></iframe>
 ```

-And here we set it via a JavaScript property:
+And here we set it via JavaScript:

 ```js
 // Create the iframe